F1PFC/TTN_GPS_Tracker/Readme.md

 This project does require a knowledge of how to install and use the Arduino Integrated Development Environment (IDE).
 You will need to know how to install it, how to load sketches, how to configure it for your Arduino board and how to install 3rd party libraries.
 There are numerous Arduino tutorials to be found on the Internet if your stuck.

-The tracker program itself and some of the test programs do need third party Arduino libraries installed, these are noted in the program listings and here;
+The tracker program itself and some of the test programs need a few third party Arduino libraries installed, these are noted in the program listings and here;

 LMIC Library;   [https://github.com/matthijskooijman/arduino-lmic](https://github.com/matthijskooijman/arduino-lmic )